rocksteadyrose/nyt-react/README.md

 **INSTRUCTIONS:**

-* Use the form fields to enter your search topic, plus the start and end dates for your search
+* Use the form fields to enter your search topic, plus the range of years (start and end years) for your search

-* The app will make an API call to the New York Times database and pull up to 10 results for the search term.
-The results include the article title, a snippet, the publishing date, and a link to read the article.
+* The app will query the New York Times API and up to 10 results will be displayed on the page.
+The results include the article title, a snippet from the article, the publishing date, and a link to read the article.

 * By pressing the SAVE button, the article is saved to the Mongo database.
 All saved articles can be accessed using the SAVED ARTICLES in the nav bar.
+The saved articles include the saved date, and can be deleted.

 **Technologies Used:**
 * React